surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- /about -->

-**No Settings to Configure:**

-The WPSSO Google Merchant Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.

 **Automatic Multilingual Support:**

 The Google merchant product feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.